GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/01-overview.md

 If you want to build custom UI for Stream Chat, you can build it on top of the offline library.

-### Jetpack Compose components
+### Jetpack Compose UI Components

-The Jetpack Compose Components library includes three types of composable functions you can use, to easily load and display data from the Stream Chat API:
+The Jetpack Compose UI Components library includes three types of composable functions you can use, to easily load and display data from the Stream Chat API:

 * **Screen components**: Complete, out-of-the-box screen composables that connect all the operations you need to give users a Chat experience.
 * **Bound components**: Components which serve a specific use-case and are bound to a `ViewModel`.